Iceland: Animals

 The only native land mammal when humans arrived was the Arctic fox, which came to the island at the end of the ice age, walking over the frozen sea.
 On rare occasions, bats have been carried to the island with the winds, but they are not able to breed there.
 No native or free-living reptiles or amphibians are on the island.

 The animals of Iceland include the Icelandic sheep, cattle, chickens, goats, the sturdy Icelandic horse, and the Icelandic Sheepdog, all descendants of animals imported by Europeans.
 Wild mammals include the Arctic fox, mink, mice, rats, rabbits, and reindeer.
 Polar bears occasionally visit the island, travelling from Greenland on icebergs, but no Icelandic populations exist.
 In June 2008, two polar bears arrived in the same month.
 Marine mammals include the grey seal (Halichoerus grypus) and harbour seal (Phoca vitulina).
 Many species of fish live in the ocean waters surrounding Iceland, and the fishing industry is a major part of Iceland's economy, accounting for roughly half of the country's total exports.
 Birds, especially seabirds, are an important part of Iceland's animal life.
 Atlantic puffins, skuas, and black-legged kittiwakes nest on its sea cliffs.

 Commercial whaling is practised intermittently along with scientific whale hunts.
 Whale watching has become an important part of Iceland's economy since 1997.
 Around 1,300 species of insects are known in Iceland.
 This is low compared with other countries (over one million species have been described worldwide).
-Iceland is essentially free of mosquitoes.
+Iceland was essentially free of mosquitoes until October 2025.

 Politics

-Iceland has a left–right multi-party system.
-Following the 2017 and 2021 parliamentary elections, the biggest parties are the centre-right Independence Party (Sjálfstæðisflokkurinn), the Progressive Party (Framsóknarflokkurinn) and the Left-Green Movement (Vinstrihreyfingin – grænt framboð).
-These three parties form the ruling coalition in the cabinet led by leftist Katrín Jakobsdóttir.

-Other political parties with seats in the Althing (Parliament) are the Social Democratic Alliance (Samfylkingin), the People's Party (Flokkur fólksins), Iceland's Pirates (Píratar), the Reform Party (Viðreisn) and the Centre Party (Miðflokkurinn).
+Iceland is a parliamentary representative democratic republic, whereby the president is the head of state, while the prime minister of Iceland serves as the head of government in a multi-party system.
+Members of the Icelandic parliament are voted in by proportional representation, by constituency.

+After the 2024 parliamentary elections, the Icelandic government is led by a coalition between the Social Democratic Alliance, the centrist Viðreisn, and the populist People's Party.
+The governing coalition's cabinet is led by Kristrún Frostadóttir of the Social Democrats.
+Other political parties with seats in the Althing (Parliament) are the center-right Independence Party, the right-wing Centre Party, and the agrarian Progressive Party.

+According to International IDEA’s Global State of Democracy (GSoD) Indices and Democracy Tracker, Iceland performs in the high range on overall democratic measures, with particular weaknesses in inclusive suffrage.
+In 2024, Iceland was ranked fourth in the strength of its democratic institutions and 10th in government transparency.
+The country has a high level of civic participation, with 81.4% voter turnout during the most recent elections, compared to an OECD average of 72%.
+Iceland scored second in Europe for their trust in legal institutions (police, parliament, and judiciary) at a mean of 73% trust as of 2018.
+Many political parties remain opposed to EU membership, primarily due to Icelanders' concern about losing control over their natural resources (particularly fisheries).